Rajendra Institute of Medical Sciences: Student life and extracurricular activities

 The college used to organize an intra-college fest every year named "SYNERGY" that was discontinued in 2015.
 The annual college magazine, Spriha was published till the year 2014.
 The campus has an indoor badminton hall.
 Every hostel is provided with carrom and table-tennis room.
 A multipurpose hall is available.
 The maiden edition of intra-college cultural fest "Palash" and sports fest "Palaestra" was organised in the month of November 2017 and December 2019 respectively.Various societies like cultural society, movie society, literary society, quiz society and prayas are functional.
 Students seeking admissions into RIMS are required to submit an affidavit issued by the Court and validated by them and their parents to curb the menace of ragging.

 Campus life

 There are seven boys hostel and many girls hostels.
 Boys are given single seater rooms while girls have to adjust.

 A new 500 roomed girls hostel is coming up.
 New hostel number 8 is also coming up for boys.
 The campus has football stadium which is used for a variety of sports.
 The stadium will also have a gym and yoga centre.
 An indoor stadium is present.
 Basketball court and tennis court were present in the campus but now new academic block is constructed in their place.
 Boys hostels have table tennis room.
 There is no canteen currently available.

+In the news

+In April 2025, the then Director was removed from service due to for bad governance and negligent work.

+In July 2024, a student of the ladies hostel was questioned by the CBI in connection with a question paper leak.